 Separation anxiety disorder (SAD) is a condition developed in children above the age of 6 months when a child feels stressed or nervous while he plays with other children or while he goes to school.
 A child tends to display enormous fear or distress once separated from the ones he/she loves or has started to recognise as family or caregivers.
 Separation anxiety in children is a normal stage of development but may require professional help to conquer if it is severe.
 Various steps can be taken to help children learn how to tackle separation anxiety.

-While separation anxiety is normal, an extended period of fear and distress means that your child is not facing a normal feeling of anxiety but is experiencing Separation Anxiety Disorder.
+While separation anxiety is normal, an extended period of fear and distress means that your child is not facing a normal feeling of anxiety but is experiencing a separation anxiety disorder.

 Is It Common in Babies?

-Yes, every child faces separation anxiety to a certain degree when their parent or caretaker is separated from them.
+Yes, every child faces separation anxiety to a certain degree when they are separated from their parents or caretakers.

-Understanding the symptoms and causes of this situation can help a child to overcome the fears and anxiety caused by it.
+Understanding the symptoms and causes of this situation can help a child overcome fears and anxiety caused by it.

 There may not be a single reason which can lead a child to this condition.
 Here are some of the possible causes: